SanirSubedi/Serious_Game_AR-VR/README.md

 # 🌿 Serious Game – VR Nature & Cognitive Therapy for Elderly

-## 📝 Note Taking
+## Note Taking

 ### What is a Serious Game?

 A **serious game** is a game designed for purposes beyond pure entertainment.
-It integrates elements of gameplay with real-world applications such as education, healthcare, training, or research.
+It integrates elements of gameplay with real world applications such as education, healthcare, training, or research.
 These games are interactive experiences that aim to **educate, inspire, or facilitate behavioral and cognitive development** while maintaining an engaging format.
 By leveraging the immersion and motivation that games provide, serious games can help users absorb information or undergo therapy in a more natural and enjoyable way.

 ---